serialport/node-serialport/UPGRADE_GUIDE.md

 Upgrading from 7.x to 8.x
 -------------
 - Serialport cli tools are now their own packages.
 See https://serialport.io/docs/guide-cli for more information on how to use them.
+- `SerialPort.list()` and `Bindings.list()` no longer take a callback and only return a promise.
+- `comName` has been renamed `path` in the `PortInfo` objects returned from `SerialPort.list()` or `Bindings.list()` you'll get a deprecation warning if you access `comName` until the next major version where it will be absent.
+- `@serialport/terminal` now takes a `--path` argument instead of a `--port` argument
+- Bindings now use async functions and no longer throw errors, they only reject errors.
+If you relied on this behavior you can now simplify your code to only looking for promise rejections.

 Upgrading from 6.x to 7.x